-- Increases overall funding for child care to a total of \$7.6 billion annually, including \$449 million new General Fund for the 2023-24 Budget Year. - Provides \$1,212 billion from various federal and general fund sources, and \$176.25 million Proposition 98 (\$1.6 billion annualized, from all sources) to increase all child care and preschool rates with a 25% increase to Regional Market Rates and a 5% increase to the Standard Reimbursement Rate, beginning October 1, 2023. - Reduces family fees for childcare and preschool to 1% of total family income, beginning October 1, 2023, and appropriates \$117 million from non-Proposition 98 general fund and Proposition 98. - Maintains the goal from the 2021-22 Budget Act to serve 200,000 new children by 2025-26, but delays planned 20,000 new child care slots to July 1, 2024. - Adopts streamlined eligibility for the California State Preschool Program (CSPP) for three year olds. - Delays the CSPP special needs set-aside expansion to 2025-26. - Adds CSPP and Expanded Learning Opportunities Program reporting to Resource & Referral agencies and appropriates \$5 million in federal funds. - Provides the child care nutrition programs an 8.22 percent COLA. - Provides \$1,870,000 one-time general fund and \$4 million one-time federal funds for the CalSPARK child care data system development. - Authorizes the Department of Social Services to develop an Alternative Methodology for child care and preschool program reimbursement rate determination. - Authorizes changes to child care provider reimbursements and income eligibility determinations. - Authorizes statutory changes to various child care programs for interagency transfers and provider reporting.
+- Increases overall funding for child care to a total of \$7.6 billion annually, including \$3.2 General Fund for the 2023-24 Budget Year. - Provides \$1,212 million from various federal and general fund sources, and \$176.25 million Proposition 98 (\$1.6 billion annualized, from all sources) to increase all child care and preschool rates with a 25% increase to Regional Market Rates and a 5% increase to the Standard Reimbursement Rate, beginning October 1, 2023. - Reduces family fees for childcare and preschool to 1% of total family income, beginning October 1, 2023, and appropriates \$117 million from non-Proposition 98 general fund and Proposition 98. - Maintains the goal from the 2021-22 Budget Act to serve 200,000 new children by 2025-26, but delays planned 20,000 new child care slots to July 1, 2024.

-- Approves Universal Preschool Workgroup extension, and adds Expanded Learning standards recommendations. - Approves 22 new positions across various child care-related programs at the California Department of Social Services.
+- Adopts streamlined eligibility for the California State Preschool Program (CSPP) for three year olds. - Adds CSPP and Expanded Learning Opportunities Program reporting to Resource & Referral agencies and appropriates \$5 million in federal funds. - Provides the child care nutrition programs an 8.22 percent COLA. - Provides \$1,870,000 one-time general fund and \$4 million one-time federal funds for the CalSPARK child care data system development. - Authorizes the Department of Social Services to develop an Alternative Methodology for child care and preschool program reimbursement rate determination. - Authorizes statutory changes to various child care programs for interagency transfers and provider reporting. - Approves Universal Preschool Workgroup extension, and adds Expanded Learning standards recommendations. - Approves 22 new positions across various child care-related programs at the California Department of Social Services.